NeuroLife77/DRFFIT_paper/README.md

 # Repository for DR-FFIT (manuscript)

-This repository contains the code used to implement DR-FFIT, the simulators, the search algorithms, the tests, and the analyses of the results.
+This repository contains the code used to implement DR-FFIT, the simulators, the search algorithms, the tests, and the analysis of the results.

 The "lib" directory contains the DR-FFIT implementation, the simulators and other miscellaneous functions.
 The "Feature_extraction" directory contains the implementation of the black-box feature functions (AutoEncoders and PCA).